flipfloppy1/flipfloppy1.github.io/index.markdown

 layout: home
 ---

 This is a blog about the development of Ludus and computer things that interest me.
+There is currently {{ site.posts | size }} posts here, and many more to come!